 [14] Assessing the Child’s Cultural Background

 The cultural background of the child is a factor to be considered in each case.
 Conn.
 Gen. Stat. § 46b-56(c).
 Certain cultures may have different ways of parenting that do not make them right or wrong, only different.
-Therefore, parenting cannot be viewed through the lens of the culture of the judge or the attorneys’ involved, but through the culture of the child.
+Therefore, parenting cannot be viewed through the lens of the culture of the judge or the attorneys involved, but through the culture of the child.

 #Comment Begins